This is a guide covering the fisheye lens.

 Wedding photography, e.g., is a genre where almost no one uses a fisheye lens.
 Or perhaps no one dares to explore the creative opportunities that a fisheye lens has to offer in wedding photography.

 This is a perfect opportunity for someone who might be interested in taking his or her photography to the next level to start experimenting with a fisheye lens.

 Action sports is a genre that routinely exploits the capabilities of wide-angle and ultra-wide-angle lenses including fisheye lenses.

-Whether it is POV or third-person perspective that one is looking to capture, fisheye lenses are a must-have for action sports such as snowboarding, skateboarding, and skiing.
+Whether it is the POV or third-person perspective that one is looking to capture, fisheye lenses are a must-have for action sports such as snowboarding, skateboarding, and skiing.

-Even paragliders, base jumpers, and skydivers use fisheye lenses to record their actions, often shooting video and stills in selfie mode or using a third-person photographer who records their actions while also taking part in the jump.
+Even paragliders, base jumpers, and skydivers use fisheye lenses to record their actions, often shooting videos and stills in selfie mode or using a third-person photographer who records their actions while also taking part in the jump.

 3. Architecture Photography

 Architecture photography is one genre where ultra-wide-angle lenses have been used for years.

 Wide-angle and ultra-wide-angle lenses have the capabilities to capture an extreme angle of view, something that can fit in a large building or facade.